vilt23/aws-bootcamp-cruddur-2023/journal/week4.md

 ![lambda layer](assets/Week4/Week%204%20-%20Add%20layer%20to%20lambda.png)

-The next step consisted in adding a trigger in Cognito to pass signup user informations to postgres at post confirmation level.
+The next step consisted in adding a trigger in Cognito to pass the signup users informations to postgres at post confirmation level.

 ![Cognito lambda trigger](assets/Week4/Week%204%20-%20Cognito%20lambda%20trigger.png)